Bungalow Jukebox Ju-Ju

 How about tarot cards; similar purposes minus the world domination option (and don’t they look pretty on the table?)

-Or tea leaves, or crystal balls, or palms, or horoscopes, or odd number coincidences, or Madame Cleo …or the Daily Racing Form for that matter.
+Or tea leaves, or crystal balls, or palms, or horoscopes, or odd number coincidences, or miracle spring water, or Madame Cleo …or the Daily Racing Form for that matter.

 Guidance; that’s usually all we’re seeking.
 Oh sure, we’ll take world domination, but that’s not our primary goal.
 We just want a subtle or crude finger-post suggesting; “Ya, might wanna try this.”

-I admit I’ve tried all of the paths mentioned with pretty consistent results; zip, nada, uh-uh.
+I admit I’ve tried most of the paths mentioned with pretty consistent results; zip, nada, uh-uh.

 …there is one oracle that’s been spot on.